-Create a new authentic marketing channel fueled by social employees.
-Learn how to increase internal and external engagement, leads, reputation, and sales by activating social employees in your organization.
+Create an authentic marketing channel fueled by social employees.
+Learn how to increase internal and external engagement, leads, reputation, and sales by activating your employees.

 - How can brands stay relevant in the new era of social media engagement?
 Today's web-savvy customers are tired of traditional ad bot marketing techniques. - They crave engagement, deeper brand relationships, and helpful content to inform their decisions. - To meet this demand, brands must embrace a new authentic marketing channel for the digital age, the social employee. - I'm Cheryl Burgess, - And I'm Mark Burgess of Blue Focus Marketing.
 We are social employee advocacy consultants, authors, and international speakers who have been teaching and working with global brands for over 25 years.